 Basic Indian Curry | Pressure Cooker Indian Curry

-This Indian Curry recipe is a straightforward, no-frills basic Indian curry.
+This Easy Indian Curry Recipe is straightforward and no-frills.
 It’s a great starting place if you’re trying Indian cooking for the first time and it’s full of rich, Indian flavors!
 And like many recipes found here at Two Sleevers, it’s pleasantly low carb and keto friendly!

 What is Indian Curry?